Mitchelldscott/control-rs/README.md

 # Control-rs

 Rust-native numerical modeling and synthesis library for embedded projects.
+By closely integrating advanced numerical tools with the embedded Rust ecosystem, `control-rs` offers a powerful and flexible way to design and implement control systems.
+Instead of relying on MATLAB's hardware support and code generation, `control-rs` provides a toolbox designed to be integrated with any of the awesome embedded Rust crates.

+The inspiration for this project comes from my enthusiasm for embedded Rust and interest in realtime system identification and control.

 The crate is `no_std` by default (but has a `std` feature flag for plotting) and intends to support both fixed-point and floating-point numeric types.